eyalbouganim/eyalbouganim/README.md

 ### ✨ Projects

-- 🎵 **PlayRight** - A containerized full-stack music practice platform deployed on Google Cloud, helping musicians improve their performance - Python, Node.js, React, ML, Docker and more.
+- 🎵 **PlayRight** - A containerized full-stack music practice platform deployed on Google Cloud Run (utilizing an NVIDIA L4 GPU) to provide detailed audio performance analysis.
+  - **Key Features:** Built a real-time WebSocket architecture for real-time note detection, trained a 3-component GMM on the MAESTRO dataset to inject parameters into a C++ HMM Audio-to-Score Alignment pipeline, and implemented tempo timing deviation analysis using local linear regression.
+  - **Tech Stack:** Python, Node.js, React, C++, PostgreSQL, Docker, GCP.
 - 🎬 **ShowTime App** – (Pinned as Netflix Part 4) University project: built a Netflix-like streaming platform with C++ & Node.js (backend), React (web), and Android Studio with Java (mobile).
 - 🎮 **Arkanoid Game** – Enhanced classic game using Java, OOP, and the observer pattern for modularity and scalability.